§ 4603. Continuing care retirement community council; powers and

 in the performance of their duties under this article.

-2. The council shall meet as often as may be deemed necessary to
+2. The council shall meet as often as the commissioner may deem

-fulfill its responsibilities.
-The council shall have the following
+necessary to fulfill its responsibilities.
+The council shall have the

-a. to assist the commissioner on policy matters related to the
+a. to advise the commissioner on policy matters related to the

 establishment and operation of continuing care retirement communities;

-b. to assist the commissioner in the development of the state's
+b. to advise the commissioner in the development of the state's

 overall policy regarding continuing care retirement communities and